PageSpeed 99/100 on a Real PrestaShop 9.1 Store with 80+ Modules

 The biggest enemy of fast rendering is render-blocking CSS.
 PrestaShop’s CCC (Combine, Compress, Cache) system merges all module stylesheets into one large file.
 On our store, that file is over 500KB.

 We extract critical above-the-fold CSS using Google’s Critters library and inline it directly into the HTML.
-The full stylesheet is then loaded asynchronously using the media="print" onload pattern.
+The full stylesheet is then loaded asynchronously using the media="print" onload="this.media='all'" pattern.
 The browser renders the page immediately with the inlined styles, and the rest loads in the background without blocking anything.

 CSS Purging